MPAS Student Handbook

 • Offering the sale of written assignments or threaded discussions through any source of media (digital or otherwise) for compensation of any sort

-• Acquiring and/or purchasing previously used or material written by others for use in classes
+• Acquiring and/or purchasing previously used or material written by others for use in courses

 Acts of dishonesty, including but not limited to the following:

-• Any misrepresentation by words or actions of any situation or fact, in part or in whole, for purposes of enhancing one’s academic standing or for the purpose of avoiding or postponing the completion of any assignment, duty, test or examination in a course, internship, clinical, practicum/fieldwork or cooperative education assignment or program
+• Any misrepresentation by words or actions of any situation or fact, in part or in whole, for purposes of enhancing one’s academic standing or for the purpose of avoiding or postponing the completion of any assignment, duty, assessment in a course, internship, clinical, practicum/fieldwork or cooperative education assignment or program

 • Furnishing false information to any University official, faculty member, office or university-affiliated official in relation to a course, internship, clinical, practicum/fieldwork or cooperative education assignment or program